Vattenfall Clashindarroch Wind Farm Community Fund

 For grant from the main fund please complete the online application form.
 Completed applications and supporting documents must be received by the application deadline.

-If you are seeking a grant of more than £500,000 please contact Foundation Scotland in the first instance.
-You will be expected to submit a short proposal form six weeks in advance of the main application deadline.
+If you are seeking a grant of more than £25,000 please contact Foundation Scotland in the first instance.
+You will be expected to submit a short proposal expression of interest six weeks in advance of the main application deadline.
 This form will be considered by the Panel who will then decide whether to invite you to submit a full application.

 For Volunteer Development Bursaries complete the application form here.